rhaelfixer/React-Tic-Tac-Toe/README.md

 ## Key Features
-- **Players Name Change:** Players can create their names.
+- **Player Name Customization:** Players can enter custom names before starting a game.
-- **New Game:** Starting a new game resets the score to 0 and allows players to set their names.
+- **New Game:** Resets the score to zero and allows players to re-enter their names before starting a new match.
-- **Reset Game:** Reset the current match.
+- **Reset Game:** Restarts the current match without changing player names or scores.
-- **Responsive Design:** Play the game seamlessly across various devices.
+- **Responsive Design:** Experience seamless gameplay across all devices and screen sizes.

 ## Usage